Phathdt/facewallet/README.md

 - PIN is intentionally NOT synced across devices (adds security layer)
 - Losing your PIN means losing access to that wallet (no recovery mechanism)

+**Smart Passkey Detection**

+- No localStorage or persistent cache used for passkey detection
+- Works seamlessly across devices and browsers
+- App intelligently detects existing passkeys:
+  - When you click "Setup Passkey", app first tries to authenticate
+  - If existing passkey found (e.g., synced from another device) → Reuses it
+  - If no passkey found → Creates new one
+- Prevents duplicate passkey creation
+- Single authentication when reusing existing passkey

 **Trade-offs**

 ✅ **Strengths:**